2022CatDog/Chocolate/data/readme.md

 ## chocolate_train_for_cat.csv

-​	Train data cleaned for CatBoost
+​	Training data cleaned for CatBoost

+## combined_train.csv

+​	Cleaned version of training data used for EDA